Great Eastern Conventions: History

-In March 1996, Greenberg, at a very late point, cancelled what had been advertised as a larger-than-usual Great Eastern show, scheduled to be held at the New York Coliseum on 59th St. & Columbus Circle.
+In March 1996, Greenberg, at a very late point, canceled what had been advertised as a larger-than-usual Great Eastern show, scheduled to be held at the New York Coliseum on 59th Street and Columbus Circle.
 As a substitute event, comic book retailer Michael Carbonaro and others on the spur of the moment mounted the first Big Apple Comic Con.
 Greenberg and Great Eastern Conventions disappeared from the fan convention circuit from that moment forward.

 Publications

-Greenberg also published two magazines which covered the comics industry, Comic Book Week (est. 1993) and Comic Talk.
+Greenberg also published two magazines that covered the comics industry, Comic Book Week (est. 1993) and Comic Talk.
 In mid-1993 he had to cut down the frequency of both publications due to the slowdown in the industry.